 For some suggestions on keeping your rabbits from escaping, have a look at our Top 5 Colony Questions Answered.

 Want more information on raising rabbits in a colony?
-Check out our Free Library of Resources!
+Check out our ultimate guide to raising rabbits.

 Do you let your rabbits burrow?
 Do you have any tips for anyone just starting out?